 This holds true for appreciating art as well.
 We scroll right on by.

-Just posting is not enough
+Just posting is not enough to get image feedback

 If you truly want to improve your work and receive helpful feedback you have to ask for it.
 I don’t mean just adding the “What do you think?” or “Suggestions?” question to your posts.
 That’s not specific at all.
 What sort of feedback do you want?
 Maybe you’re working on improving a certain aspect of your photography, so when you post, mention that and ask for feedback on that particular editing or composition skill or whatever it is you’re working on getting better at.